 support a company which uses the precious resource water with extreme care

-Absolute water consumption in the group rose by 28.8 (2014: 31.7) percent in 2015, due to further increases in production and the introduction of new processes and technologies.
-Relating this water consumption to the volume of shipments results the specific water consumption.
-This fell to 1,637 (2014: 1,908) m³/MWp due to savings and increased efficiency.
-As a result, the environmental goal on water consumption for 2020 has already been achieved.
 Reductions in water consumption are mainly targeted at the production sites, as these are the largest consumers.
+As an example, the need for fresh water in Arnstadt has been optimized.
+In addition, during production projects, we pay attention to ensuring that own water processing systems are used in individual production steps.
 The aim is increased processing and re-use of water.
-As an example, the need for fresh water in Arnstadt and Freiberg has been optimized.
-In addition, during production projects, we pay attention to ensuring that own water processing systems are used in individual production steps.